 - Cash overages on Pay with Miles tickets (because the card has great travel interruption coverage)

-$450 now $550 annual fee is too steep for your budget, consider the Chase Sapphire Preferred card, which is $95/year and has a nice welcome bonus.
+If the $450 now $550 annual fee is too steep for your budget, consider the Chase Sapphire Preferred card, which is $95/year and has a nice welcome bonus.
 You can redeem points for 1.25 cents each through the Chase Ultimate Rewards Travel Portal.

 Why I Have This Card: I originally got this card to complement my Delta Reserve for Business card so I could rack up more MQM bonuses.
 The new “Status Boost” feature being introduced next month pretty much makes this card redundant.
 So I called American Express to see if we could make a deal.